 This café is all about the atmosphere, so come ready to experience nature at its best.

-14. It’s a one-of-a-kind luxury beach barbeque – Camp Meating
+14. It’s a one-of-a-kind luxury beach barbeque – Camp Meating (Now closed)

 Camp Meating has defined itself as a luxury beach barbeque, and that description is pretty accurate.
 Located about 20km outside of town and right on the beach, the ambiance here is definitely one of a kind.